CDH-DevTeam/moravian-bulk-import/README.md

 ## config.js
 The `config.js` file contains configuration for the database connection.
 It also contains a url where the images are accessible.
 See more in the **images** section.
+The structure of the config file is as following:
 ``` javascript
 module.exports = {
 	host: 'localhost',